mozey/config/README.md

     printenv | sort | grep -E "APP_"

-All config files must have the same keys, if a key is n/a in for an env then set the value to an empty string.
+### Compare config files and print un-matched keys

-Compare config files and print un-matched keys
+It's advisable for all config files to have the same keys, if a key does not apply to an env then set the value to an empty string.

     configu -env dev -compare prod